caocscar/hsip-deduplication/README.md

     - A row that is a duplicate of another based on these 4 columns.
 This is based on the input columns to the matching process.
 For example, *1128 South White Avenue* and *1128 S White Ave* will be considered identical.
     - If all the values in the grouping are `000000000`
     - If the value is an invalid entry as listed in `rules.txt`
-    - For address, any value that is considered common (found in more than 100 rows).
-This is indicative of a university/business location.
+    - For address, any value that is considered common (found in more than 5 rows).
+This is to reduce the number of records flagged to look at.
+Addresses that are common are usually a university/business location.
 For example, *1500 E Medical Ctr Dr* is UM Hospital and *1285 Franz Hall Box 951563* is the UCLA Pyschology Dept.

 26. Write original dataset with new columns.
 27. Write additional sheet containing **invalid_rows**.